-The President is responsible for leading the Sabbatical Officer Team and representing Plymouth students, both across the University and nationally.
+The President is responsible for leading the Sabbatical Officer Team and representing students, both across the University and nationally, including international and mature students.
 They are the lead officer responsible for the development of democracy at UPSU.
 They support UPSU organisational communications and lead on sustainability, employability and community campaigns.